skeate/Leaflet.timeline/README.md

 that, just pass the data to `Leaflet.timeline` and let it handle everything.

 ## Change log

+### 0.3.0
+- Fixed Pause button not turning back into Play button on playback completion
+- Fixed clicks on control buttons zooming map
+- Fixed `getDisplayed` and event timing

 ### 0.2.0
 - Added previous/next/pause